-HiPKI EV TLS CA will not issue any EV TLS/SSL certificate that mark a new gTLD may be issued by ICANN.
+HiPKI EV TLS CA will not issue EV TLS/SSL certificates to domain names that have been marked as new gTLDs which may be issued by ICANN.
 If ICANN has announced that it considers issuing a new gTLD, and HiPKI EV TLS CA discovers some Applicants wishes to apply an EV TLS/SSL certificate including an Internal Name using the new gTLD to be analyzed, HiPKI EV TLS CA shall warn the Applicants.
 Unless the subscriber also registers its domain name, or the EV TLS/SSL certificate will be revoked once the new gTLD starts operating.
 The gTLD operator's contract information is available at www.icann.org; when ICANN allows the new gTLD to operate, HiPKI EV TLS CA will check against the effective certificate to see if that gTLD is included.
 The issuance of EV TLS/SSL certificate for the website whose name includes that new gTLD will be suspended, unless the CA is able to prove the certificate subscriber does control that domain.